seap-udea/stumpff/README.md

 Computing the value of the [Stumpff series](https://en.wikipedia.org/wiki/Stumpff_function) is important in celestial mechanics.
-Altough most the series might be expressed in terms of trignometric functions, singular points make hard to compute those function.
+Altough most series might be expressed in terms of trignometric functions, several singular points way too hard to create a general function to compute them.

-Here we provide a minimalistic python version of the stumpff series.
+In this package we provide a minimalistic python version of the stumpff series.

+The function is able to compute the Stumpff series in the same time as a regular trigonometric function, which is really important for efficient computations in celestial mechanics.

-To test just run:
+To test the function just run:

 ```
   make